KurtPfeifle/pandoc-csl-testing/README.md

 # Steps to follow

-Follow these step if you want to test a ***lot*** of different CSL styles.
-(This works for Linux and Mac OS X users -- Windows users must apply a few modifications):
+Follow these step if you want to test a ***lot*** of different CSL styles The script by default will generate PDF, HTML and EPUB3 output, one file per tested CSL style.
+By default, about a dozen CSL styles are tested.
+You can currently test more than 1200 different styles by commenting in the respective line in the script.
+The script works for Linux and Mac OS X users -- Windows users are currently not supported, but may draw some inspiration to create their own solution:

 1. **Create `.bib` file with the list of used bibliographic resources.**